Bujira/aws-kms-evm-signer/docs/STEP-BY-STEP.md

 From this, we have a transaction payload ready to be manipulated and signed by our KMS-based private key.

 # 7. Signing an EVM transaction
-By now you've probably figured out the main reason why this document was created.
+By now you’ve probably figured out the main reason why this document was created.
 We have already seen that KMS stores asymmetric key pairs in a format that is not directly compatible with EVM operations.
 You cannot just read the KMS-based public key and derive your EVM public address from it, without doing some decoding for compatibility.
 The same goes for the KMS-based signature.
-In order to sign an EVM transaction with KMS, we need to create a "digest" of the transaction payload, so that KMS can interpret the message and sign it correctly.
+To sign an EVM transaction with KMS, we need to create a “digest” of the transaction payload, so that KMS can interpret the message and sign it correctly.
 Once signed, KMS will return to the user a KMS-based signature that is also not directly compatible with EVMs.
 Same as we did with the KMS-based public key, we must decode the KMS-based signature and assemble a valid EVM transaction.

 This is a crucial step of the process.
-If the unsigned transaction has flaws or if the signature format is carried out by incorrectly invoking KMS, we could end up with a valid KMS-based signature that will be successfully sent to an EVM-compatible blockchain, but the transaction will not correctly be associated with its sender.
+If the unsigned transaction has flaws or if KMS is invoked incorrectly, we could end up with a valid KMS-based signature that will be successfully sent to an EVM-compatible blockchain, but the transaction will not correctly be associated with its sender (we'll see soon that problems with a KMS-based signature compromise the ability to correctly identify the sender's identity, but do not invalidate the signature).

 ## 7.1.
 Create the unsigned transaction
-We have everything we need to start our signing process, so it's time to create a serialized unsigned transaction and then hash it.
-This will be our "digest".
+We have everything we need to start our signing process, so it’s time to create a serialized unsigned transaction and then hash it.
+This will be our “digest”.
 We serialize and hash the transaction payload in accordance with the RLP format expected by an EVM.
-After serializing the transaction payload, we create a buffer of the unsigned serialized transaction since AWS KMS expects the message to be in this format in order to be signed.
+After serializing the transaction payload, we create a buffer of the unsigned serialized transaction since AWS KMS expects the message to be in this format to be signed.

 ```javascript
     const unsignedTx = Transaction.from(tx) // Transaction is imported from ethers